‘Teen Mom’ Fans Outraged By ‘Young & Pregnant’ Video, Demand Teen Pregnancy Promotion Stop

 Other fans seemed to be in agreement with the overall sentiment.

-“Glorifying unwed, uneducated teen moms” was one comment.
+“Glorifying unwed, uneducated teen moms,” read one comment.

 “Poor kids they victims,” another user wrote.

-“Please no…” seemed to see one fan not so keen for the new show to air.
+“Please no…,” said one commenter who didn’t seem so keen for the new show to air.

-The comments didn’t seem geared towards the cast member featured – rather, it did seem that users were trying to send the show’s producers a message.
+The comments didn’t seem geared toward the cast member featured – rather, it did seem that users were trying to send the show’s producers a message.

 One fan seemed exasperated by what they felt the show portrays, per their comment.